What is UX storyboarding?

 Storyboards can be helpful at any stage but are particularly useful during the discovery and building phases.

-During the discovery phase, all stakeholders (including designers, researchers, developers, and users) should be able to share their ideas and understand the concept.
+During the discovery phase, all (including designers, researchers, developers, and users) should be able to share their ideas and understand the concept.

 Storyboards allow you to explain the new product to all these groups without scaring anyone with complexities.
-They also help summarize research findings and user-interview responses.
+They also help summarize research findings and responses.

 Whether developing a new product or fine-tuning an existing one, you need to inject insightful data and findings into user stories.
 Communicating these insights during the development phase is essential, especially if it involves several short sprints and many designers.